 No. 9 Pickerington North advances to play No. 2 Newark in the district finals at 1:30 p.m. at Ohio Dominican.

 No. 18 Dublin Coffman advances to the district finals to play No. 1 Pickerington Central on Saturday at 5 p.m. at Ohio Dominican.

-Tag(s): Home Conferences Central Catholic League Columbus City League Ohio Capital Conference North Buckeye Capital Cardinal Central Ohio Dublin Coffman Hilliard Davidson Upper Arlington Westerville South Olentangy Liberty Pickerington Central Gahanna Grove City Pickerington North Reynoldsburg Hilliard Bradley Groveport Newark Mifflin Northland St. Charles
+Tag(s): Home Boys Leagues Central Catholic League Columbus City League Ohio Capital Conference North Buckeye Capital Cardinal Central Ohio Dublin Coffman Hilliard Davidson Upper Arlington Westerville South Olentangy Liberty Pickerington Central Gahanna Grove City Pickerington North Reynoldsburg Hilliard Bradley Groveport Madison Newark Mifflin Northland St. Charles